Of course Toby’d wear a bloody Tolkien t-shirt under that leather jacket.

 So far, we’ve seen Toby avert two wars, solve a bunch of murders, find dozens of missing children, thwart a plot to turn Faerie completely digital, battle the ancient and nasty inspiration for the Snow White story, perform a few resurrections, consistently turn the male-hero-rescuing-female-damsel trope upside down, and now… and now.
 And now, she’s finally getting to the heart of Faerie’s biggest issues.
 Now she’s getting closer to figuring out why the Big Three left in the first place and locked up the deeper realms.
 I have a feeling we’ll be meeting Oberon, Titania, and Maeve in person by the series’ end.
 I’m calling it.
 I’m ready to place bets.
 I’m with this series for the long haul.

 P.S.
 On a totally random note, this is my mental movie cast:

-The Luidaeg, singing “Poor, Unfortunate Souls” at Toby’s bachelorette party.
-Best moment in the whole series.
+Cote de Pablo as the Luidaeg (seen here, singing “Poor, Unfortunate Souls” at Toby’s bachelorette party.
+Best moment in the whole series).

 Jeri Ryan as April O’Leary, the cyber Dryad